 Friday afternoon, Peter is hosting a fun driftwood sculpture class - kids are welcome too.
 You'll work with small driftwood maerials that can be transported home in your car.
 Joinery skills will be useful when making larger works at home.
 Peter creates large scale sculptures and functional furniture at his home studio.
 Meet at Brickworks, the main Eye of the Whale hub in Friday Harbor.

 Saturday Afternoon, Acrylic painting.
-Saturday afternoon, we convene at the Luminous Gallery in Friday Harbor for an acrylic paitning class.
-Saturday morning, we encourage you to get out and explore the island .
+Saturday afternoon, we convene at the Luminous Gallery in Friday Harbor for an afternoon acrylic painting class.
+Note: Saturday morning, we encourage you to get out and explore the island .
 A visit to Lime Kiln Park is a great start.
 Be sure to take pictures or sketch on your adventures and during the workshop, turn those images into small acrylic work you can easily transport home.
 Meet at Luminous Gallery next to ferry landing at 1pm.
 All supplies provided.

 Learn how to make your paint with plants from your environment in this fun hands-on class!
 Using natural materials to create artwork can be a great way to connect with your ecosystem.
 This class is designed to re-incorporate art supply making into artmaking practices.
 Held at Alchemy Arts Center.
 Taught by Katey Rissi.